Does Changing Your Address Affect Your Credit Score?

 Credit history

 Credit history accounts for 15% of your total credit scores.
-A longer credit history is good for credit score calculations because it shows lenders how you have been managing loans and debt over time, enabling them to analyze your financial habits and ability to pay back loans.
+A longer credit history is good for credit score calculations because it shows lenders how you have managed loans and debt over time, enabling them to analyze your financial habits and ability to repay loans.

 Credit mix

-A credit mix refers to the types of accounts (mortgage, credit card, student loan) that make up your credit report.
+A credit mix refers to the types of accounts (like a mortgage, credit card, or student loan) that make up your credit report.
 It accounts for 10% of your FICO score.
 A credit mix provides lenders with a more comprehensive view of your credit history because it shows how you can manage different types of credit.

 New credit

 Applying for new credit can hurt your credit score because it reduces the average age of all your accounts.
-This factor reduces the length of your credit history and subsequently, your credit score since a long credit history boosts your credit score.
+This factor reduces the length of your credit history and your credit score.
+Having a longer credit history is better for your score.

 FAQ